molinfo-vienna/CDPKit/Doc/Sphinx/Source/cdpl_python_tutorial/cdpl_python_tutorial.rst

-In the same manner, the number of bonds can be retrieved by:
+In the same manner, the number of explicit bonds can be retrieved by the property `numBonds`_ or by calling the method `getNumBonds()`_ provided by the `Chem.BondContainer`_ interface:

 .. code:: ipython3